ARM-software/astc-encoder/Docs/Encoding.md

 # Effective ASTC Encoding

-Most texture compression schemes encode a single color format at single bitrate, so there are relatively few configuration options available to content creators beyond selecting which compressed format to use.
+Most texture compression schemes encode a single color format at a single bitrate, so there are relatively few configuration options available to content creators beyond selecting which compressed format to use.